 Knit @ WPL is a place where knitters and crocheters can practice their work in the company of others.
 Newcomers are welcome to join, but knitting experience is required.

 Why knit?
 Research shows that knitting supports a healthy brain and help elevate mood.
 What are you waiting for?
-Grab your needles and yarn (we will provide materials if you are without) and come to a fun filled evening.
+Grab your needles and yarn (we will provide materials if you are without) and come to a fun filled event.

 Walllingford Reads YA: Salt to the Sea by Ruta Sepetys